packnback/site/packnback.github.io/content/blog/programming_languages.md

 total 27 / 35

 Java is pretty damn solid, I have also burned myself out on it.
-Languages for the JVM I can tolerate better like clojure however have greatly reduced performance and sit at a far lower bus factor.

 Someone once described Java classes and code layout like shrink wrapping individual grains of rice (but at least there is probably a 'Factory' or IDE to do it for you).

+An honorable mention here is languages clojure that runs along side java as a library, which may be one of the most productive and highest level languages I know (more than python!)... however it does have greatly reduced performance and sit  at a far lower bus factor.

 ### [Python](https://www.python.org/)/[Ruby](https://www.ruby-lang.org/)